Volvo BZL: Australia

-As of January 2025, over 55 Volvo BZLs with Volgren bodies were in service across Australia.
+As of February 2026, over 140 Volvo BZLs with Volgren bodies were in service across Australia.
 The BZL for the Australia and New Zealand market, bodied exclusively by Volgren, was unveiled in October 2021 at Volvo's Australian headquarters in Brisbane, with the first four BZLs entering service with Transperth on the Joondalup Perth Central Area Transit (CAT) service in February and March 2022.
 The first of a further 18 for Transperth was delivered in August 2024 for use on a wider range of the CAT services.

 In Victoria, CDC Melbourne took delivery of eight BZLs for delivery between 2022 and 2024.
 Latrobe Valley Bus Lines and Seymour Bus Lines also took delivery of one and three BZLs respectively.

-The first of 17 BZLs began to be delivered to Transdev Queensland in February 2023, Hornibrook Bus Lines took delivery of 16 for its new North Lakes depot in late 2023, making it the first bus depot operated entirely by electric buses in Queensland.
+The first of 17 BZLs began to be delivered to Transdev Queensland in February 2023.
+Hornibrook Bus Lines took delivery of 16 for its new North Lakes depot in late 2023, making it the first bus depot operated entirely by electric buses in Queensland.
+Transport for Brisbane began operating 2 BZLs in 2023 for the Spring Hill loop service.

+In New South Wales, Busways purchased a total of 22 buses with Volgren Optimus bodywork in 2025.